 |Facilities-Hampton Roads District|

 About the Project

-The process involves removing the signs and replacing the components and electrical wiring.
-The signs are then reinstalled and field tested before becoming operational again.
+The retrofitting process involved removing the exsiting electronic signs and replacing the components and electrical wiring.
+The signs were reinstalled and field tested before becoming operational again.